-Contract: When processing personal data to fulfil a contract to which you are a contractual party, Article 6 Paragraph 1 lit. b GDPR is the legal basis.
+When processing personal data to fulfill a contract to which you are a contractual party, Article 6 Paragraph 1 lit. b GDPR is the legal basis.
 This also applies to processing that is required to implement measures in advance of a contract.

-Statutory obligation: If personal data is processed to fulfil a legal obligation to which our company is subject, Article 6 Paragraph 1 lit. c GDPR is the legal basis.
+If personal data is processed to fulfill a legal obligation to which our company is subject, Article 6 Paragraph 1 lit. c GDPR is the legal basis.